Skip to content

 What the bill doesn't show

-Standing charges, discounts, and usage tiers all blur the effective rate.
-The calculation here backs out the total so you're comparing apples to apples across providers, regardless of how each one packages the price.
+Standing charges, discounts, and usage tiers all affect the effective rate.
+The calculation here isolates the total so comparisons are consistent across different pricing structures.

 What this doesn't capture